 - Get creative.
 When you find yourself feeling bored at the office, it can be tempting to take a break and relax.
 But sometimes it's helpful to get creative and explore new ideas.
 This will help you stay engaged and motivated about your work.

 - Seek out new sources of stimulation.
 If you can't find what you're looking for at work, look for sources of stimulation outside of work.
 Check out new blogs, watch new TV shows, or read new books.
-When you have something new to look forward to outside of work, you'll be less likely to get bored.
+When you have something new to look forward to outside of work, you'll be less likely to get bored and your leisure time will keep you mentally healthy.

 - Take a break.
 When you're bogged down at work, just take a break.
 Go for a walk, take a break for lunch, or step away from your computer for a few minutes.
 When you come back, you'll be refreshed and ready to tackle your work again.